aruskin-hbs/coin-and-conscience/documentation/implementation.md

 - Relationships between artists (Getty - named graph)
     - What are all of the relationships between artists in the graph, according to Getty?
     - Which artists in the collection have Relationship X to Artist Y, according to Getty?

+Strategy is still to use schema.org wherever possible, for the same reasons as in Phase 1.
+However, some of the metadata that we now have access to in the spreadsheet from SC necessitates relationships/attributes more specific to the domain, so we are also using the [GND Ontology](https://d-nb.info/standards/elementset/gnd), which originates from the German library community.

+In the below, using sdo: as shorthand from https://schema.org/, gnd: as shorthand for https://d-nb.info/standards/elementset/gnd#

+#### Artist mapping

+- Still using Wikidata URI as IRI (may want to rethink this and construct IRI in C&C namespace instead)
+- Still using sdo:Person as the class; also adding gnd:DifferentiatedPerson as class, since we're mixing ontologies

+Relationships/attributes:

+- sdo:familyName
+- sdo:givenName
+- sdo:sameAs
+    - relating to IRIs from Wikidata, ULAN, LCNAF
+- gnd:associatedDate
+    - Contributor date string, not always exact or formatted as date
+- gnd:dateOfBirth
+    - year of birth, when exact in contributor date string
+- gnd:dateOfDeath
+    - year of death, when exact in contributor date string
+- sdo:name
+    - full name from SC spreadsheet rather than site's artist index; now given name first, not family name
+- sdo:identifier
+    - using PropertyValue blank nodes here; capturing type of identifier (e.g., "Wikidata QID") as sdo:propertyID, and identifier string as sdo:value

+#### Artwork mapping

+- Construct IRI using Coin and Conscience site namespace, rather than IIIF URL
+- Use sdo:VisualArtwork as class, rather than more generic sdo:CreativeWork; also add gnd:Work as class, since we're mixing ontologies

+Relationships/attributes:

+    - All of the relationships from Phase 1
+    - specific contributor roles: gnd:artist, gnd:engraver, gnd:etcher, gnd:lithographer, gnd:poet, gnd:printer
+        - relationship to Person
+    - sdo:artform
+        - form/genre term
+    - sdo:dateCreated
+        - Creation date when exact/known - TBD how to handle inexact/estimated dates
+    - sdo:mentions
+        - relationship to Subject
+        - generally things/concepts that are depicted in the image, but not necessarily what the work is about; trying to differentiate from the topics/categories used to organize the Coin and Conscience site

+#### Topic mapping

+Coin and Conscience categories and HOLLIS subjects

+- Class - sdo:DefinedTerm
+- sdo:name
+- sdo:inDefinedTermSet
+    - relationship to DefinedTermSet